-In recent years, Cat Ba Town has experienced a hotel boom, and a chain of ugly concrete hotels now frames a once-lovely bay.
-But the rest of the island is largely untouched, and with idyllic Lan Ha Bay just offshore you'll soon overlook Cat Ba Town's overdevelopment.
+Rugged, craggy and jungle-clad Cat Ba, the largest island in Halong Bay, has experienced a tourism surge in recent years.
+The central hub of Cat Ba Town is now framed by a chain of low-rise concrete hotels along its once-lovely bay, but the rest of the island is largely untouched and as wild as ever.
+With idyllic Lan Ha Bay just offshore, you'll soon overlook Cat Ba Town's overdevelopment.